 In that time I became I came in contact with other stroke survivors.
 And I began to tell them about what I was experiencing.
 They were looking at me strangely and also getting to the point where they were several people would have stopped talking to me because I told them about what I experienced.

 And that maybe it will help you just like I would share with any of my friends.
 I’ve got these pair of shoes they’re really good they don’t squeeze my toes tight.
 Maybe if you have shoes that are making your toes hurt check out these shoes.
 It was along those lines.
 And I didn’t expect to get cut out completely cut out from their lives instantly.

 This is recovery after stroke with Bill Gasiamis helping you go from where you are to where you’d rather be.

 Bill Gasiamis here from recoveryafterstroke.com, This is Episode 75 and with me today is Belinda Fettke.
 Belinda Fettke became an advocate of low carb healthy fat principles after seeing the marked improvement in her husband,

 Dr. Gary Fettke’s health and that of some of her family and friends.
 Belinda became outspoken on the role of sugar and processed carbohydrates in our diet and the influence of vested interests shaping our dietary guidelines after watching Dr. Gary become blue in the face talking about the science they are both passionate advocates for health.
 Hi, Belinda.

 Hi Bill.
 How are you?

-I am really well thank you so much for being on the podcast.
-Just to give a context to the listeners and the people watching on YouTube.
+I am well thank you so much for being on the podcast.
+Just to give context to the listeners and the people watching on YouTube.
 The reason why I contacted you was because in 2012, when I became unwell It was very early days of this massive shift that has occurred in what people are talking about with regards to nutrition and what is good for us and what isn’t good for us.